biomarkersParkinson/paradigma/docs/guides/input_formats.md

 ### Custom Column Names

-If your data uses different column names, use `column_mapping`:
+If your data uses different column names, rename the columns or use `column_mapping`:

 ```python
 results = run_paradigma(